mrtaz77/AVR-ATmega-32-Programming/Codes/Exp 2_DisplayV/README.md

 };
 ```
 where SIZE is the macro for array dimension
+4. Click on `Build` to build the new solution and use the updated .hex file.

 ## How to display your desired animation
 1. Open the [main](/Codes/Exp%202_DisplayV/Display%20V/Display%20V/main.c) using Atmel Studio 7.